frappe/bench/README.md

 		bench new-site site1.local

-* Set a default site

-	You could specify the site for each command `bench --site [site-name] COMMAND` or you could set a default site.

-		bench use site1.local

 * Add apps

 	The get-app command gets remote frappe apps from a remote git repository and installs them.
 Example: [erpnext](https://github.com/frappe/erpnext)